bellaliu2023/The-Physics-Grid/README.md

-# The Physics Network
+# The Physics Grid

 [[English]](README.md) [[中文]](README_zh.md)

-**The Physics Network** is an opensource collaboration platform aimed at aggregating all physics-related project materials, software, organizations, and courses.
+**The Physics Grid** is an opensource collaboration platform aimed at aggregating all physics-related project materials, software, organizations, and courses.
 We aim to provide physicists with a convenient resource center to help them learn, research, and teach more efficiently.

 ## Features